Warmduscher/arkham-horror-octgn-image-packs-german/README.md

-# Just the german image-packs for octgn
+# Just the german image-packs for the Arkham Horror LCG octgn module